Get to know our Team

 Then in 1978, Joe Caparosa, Jr., joined his father to help run Bowlaway Lanes for about five years.
 In 1983, they purchased Family Lanes and moved their equipment from Hansen Avenue to Route 8.
 A year later, Kevin Caparosa, son of Joe Caparosa, Sr., joined the family business.

-In 1992, the Caparosa bothers built the final location of Family Bowlaway on Fairground Hill Road in Butler, PA.
+In 1992, the Caparosa brothers built the final location of Family Bowlaway on Fairground Hill Road in Butler, PA.
 With an acquired liquor license and the new bar in place, the Spare Time Lounge had come to life.

 About five years later, the laser tag arena and various other party rooms were added to the center.
 With the addition of the various entertainment venues, it was decided that Family Bowlaway would now be called Family Bowlaway Fun Center.

 Unfortunately, in 2012, Joe Caparosa, Sr., passed away.
 With his passing, Joe, Jr., and Kevin decided it was time to rebuild and renovate the Spare Time Lounge in their father’s honor.
 The bar was renamed the 11th Frame Bar and Grille and underwent open construction for about five months.
-During the renovation, the Caparosa brothers proudly kept their Butler roots with strictly using local contractors throughout the process.
+During the renovation, the Caparosa brothers proudly kept their Butler roots by strictly using local contractors throughout the process.

 The bar officially opened its doors in 2014 to the Butler community.
 Now, the 11th Frame Bar and Grille is home to 40 beers on tap and offers various food and drink specials almost every day of the week.
 Featuring an exclusive catering menu, the 11th Frame Bar and Grille also hosts small-to-large-scale events.